BirdLifeInternational/track2kba/README.md

 ## basic example code
 ```

-If your data come from a species which makes trips out from a centrally-located place, such as a nest in the case of a bird, or a beach colony in the case of fur seal, you can use `tripSplit` to split up the data into discrete trips.
+If your data come from a species which makes trips out from a centrally-located place, such as a nest in the case of a bird, or a beach colony in the case of a fur seal or sea turtle, you can use `tripSplit` to split up the data into discrete trips.

 In order to do this, you must identify the location of the central place (e.g. nest or colony).
-In this case, we will use the first recorded location in the data, which we assume is from the capture location at the colony (**this could be wrong for these data though...**).
+In this case, we will use the first recorded location in the data, which is presumably from the capture location at the colony (**this could be wrong for these data though...**).

 ``` r
 library(dplyr)